SOCO Nupes logo Colorado Springs (CO) Alumni Chapter

 The Scholar, Soldier, and Builder

 John Milton Lee was a scholar, soldier, organizer, and loyal worker for the growth of Kappa Alpha Psi.
-He was known for idealism, dedication, and commitment to the Fraternity during the early years.

 Read Official Biography